Article Two of the United States Constitution: Clause 1: Command of military; Opinions of cabinet secretaries; Pardons

-The Constitution vests the president with Executive Power.
-That power reaches its zenith when wielded to protect national security, and federal courts in the United States must pay proper deference to the Executive in assessing the threats that face the nation.
-The president is the military's commander-in-chief; however Article One gives Congress and not the president the exclusive right to declare war.
+The Constitution vests the president with executive power.
+The Supreme Court has interpreted that power as reaching its zenith when wielded to protect national security, and ruled that federal courts in the United States must show deference to the executive in assessing threats to the country.
+The president is the military's commander-in-chief; however, Article One's War Powers Clause gives Congress, and not the president, the exclusive right to declare war.
 Nevertheless, the power of the president to initiate hostilities has been subject to question.
 According to historian Thomas Woods, "Ever since the Korean War, Article II, Section 2 [...] has been interpreted 'The president has the power to initiate hostilities without consulting Congress' [....]
 But what the framers actually meant by that clause was that once war has been declared, it was the president's responsibility as commander-in-chief to direct the war.
 Alexander Hamilton spoke in such terms when he said that the president, although lacking the power to declare war, would have 'the direction of war when authorized or begun.'
 The president acting alone was authorized only to repel sudden attacks (hence the decision to withhold from him only the power to 'declare' war, not to 'make' war, which was thought to be a necessary emergency power in case of foreign attack)."
-Since World War II, every major military action has been technically a U.S. military operation or a U.N. "police action", which are deemed legally legitimate by Congress, and various United Nations Resolutions because of decisions such as the Gulf of Tonkin Resolution or the Resolution of The Congress Providing Authorization for Use of Force In Iraq.
+Since World War II, major U.S. military engagements, including the Korean War and the Vietnam War, have commenced as "military operations" or under the framework of United Nations "police action".
+These campaigns or efforts have been justified through Congressional authorizations, such as the Gulf of Tonkin Resolution and the Authorization for Use of Military Force Against Iraq, as well as through United Nations resolutions, providing a basis for their legal legitimacy.